ninoseki/mitaka/README.md

 This Chrome extension requires following permissions.

-- `contextMenus`: For creating context menus.
+- `Read and change all your data on the websites you visit`:
+  - This extension creates context menus dynamically based on what you select on a website.
+  - It measns this extension requires reading all your data on the websites you visit.
+(This extension doesn't change anything on the websites)
+- `Display notifications`:
-- `notifications`: For making a notification when someting goes wrong.
+  - This extension makes a notification when someting goes wrong.
-- `storage`: For storing API key(s).

-I don't (and never) collect any information from the users.
+I don't (and will never) collect any information from the users.

 ## How to build (for developers)